-Mutual of Omaha’s Universal Life products are considered permanent life insurance that includes a cash value component.
+Mutual of Omaha’s Universal Life products are considered permanent life insurance that can include a cash value component.
 The cash account within the policy is credited each month with a portion of the premium payment and then earns interest based on the performance of the company’s investments.
 Universal life insurance is the only flexible insurance product available and gives the policyholders options that other policy types do not offer.

 Guaranteed Universal Life – This insurance product is considered permanent insurance since it can be structured to provide coverage for the life of the insured.
 Available face amounts range from $100,000 to $1 million and above and the company offers several riders to enhance the coverage of the policy.

 Income Advantage Universal Life – This is an Indexed Universal Life policy that was developed to accrue cash value dependent on the performance of a market index rather than the performance of the carrier.

 AccumUL Plus – Mutual of Omaha’s AccumUL Plus is a great product to use for college funding and retirement planning strategies.
 The company offers additional riders that can help personalize the policy to meet the specific needs of the policyholder.